cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 configuration because it allows you to temporarily remove tasks from the workflow by commenting them out of the graph.

-To omit a task from the workflow at runtime but still leave it fully defined and available for use (by insertion) use one or both of :cylc:conf:`[scheduling][special tasks]include at start-up` or :cylc:conf:`[scheduling][special tasks]exclude at start-up`.
-Then the graph still defines the validity of the tasks and their dependencies, but they are not actually loaded into the workflow at start-up.
-Other tasks that depend on the omitted ones, if any, will have to wait on their insertion at a later time or otherwise be triggered manually.

 Finally, with Jinja2 (:ref:`User Guide Jinja2`) you can radically alter workflow structure by including or excluding tasks from th :cylc:conf:`[scheduling]` and :cylc:conf:`[runtime]` sections according to the